Gokulcriz13/Mini-RAG-Reranker/README.md

 This completes the pipeline of the Mini-RAG + Reranker Sprint.

-It is a best oppurtunity to work in RAG moodels!!
+It is a best oppurtunity to work in RAG models!!

 ## Setup
 ```bash